Medical Team

 -

-Shelby Kehoe, MSSMEDICAL PROGRAM MANAGER Shelby (she/her) is the Project Manager for SUPHRβs Medical Program.
-She manages projects and initiatives that support healthcare providers, community organizations, and City agencies in adopting evidence-based harm reduction clinical practices when engaging people who use drugs.
-Before joining SUPHR, Shelby worked at the Camden Coalition, managing community engagement and advocacy programs focused on improving healthcare and social services for New Jerseyβs Medicaid population.
+Before joining SUPHR, Shelby worked at the Camden Coalition, where she managed community engagement and advocacy programming focused on transforming healthcare and social services delivery for New Jersey’s Medicaid population.
 She began her career in youth mental health advocacy at Mental Health Partnerships in Philadelphia.
-Shelby graduated from Bryn Mawr College with an undergraduate degree in Sociology and a Master of Social Service with a concentration in Community Practice, Policy, & Advocacy.
+Shelby graduated from Bryn Mawr College with an undergraduate degree in Sociology before receiving a Master of Social Service from Bryn Mawr's Graduate School of Social Work and Social Research.